 The New Hampshire Downloadable Books Consortium (NHDB) is a membership organization of New Hampshire libraries that provides New Hampshire residents with access to a collection of electronically published materials in a wide range of subjects and formats.
-It also maintains a decision-making and fiscal model for public library cooperation that will allow libraries to collaborate, to explore and to implement new information technologies and issues, sharing the costs as well as the knowledge and resources.
-Member libraries are encouraged to participate in the annual meeting and the ongoing maintenance of the consortium collections.
+It also maintains a decision-making and fiscal model for public library cooperation that will allow libraries to collaborate, to explore, and to implement new information technologies and issues, sharing the costs as well as the knowledge and resources.
+Member libraries are encouraged to participate in the all electronic ballots and discussions and in the ongoing maintenance of the consortium collections.

 This policy acts as a guide for selectors in order to ensure comparability of collection depth and breadth between collection areas and similarity of selection criteria among selectors.
-This policy intends to assist selectors in building collections that are responsive to the community’s informational and recreational reading needs, while still meeting the mission and goals of both the NHDB consortium and its member public libraries.
+This policy intends to assist selectors in building collections that are responsive to the community’s general interest, recreational, and entertainment reading needs, while still meeting the mission and goals of both the NHDB consortium and its member public libraries.

-This policy also informs the public of the principles upon which collection development and management decisions are based.
-This policy describes the role of selection and management in the mission of NHDB consortium to serve a statewide community of library users.
-It defines the scope of the collection, provides a plan for continual and strategic development, and identifies strengths in the collection.
-It connects selection decisions and collection management to intellectual freedom principles.
+This policy also informs the public of the intellectual freedom principles upon which collection development and management decisions are based and describes the role of selection and management in the NHDB consortium's mission.
+This policy defines the scope of the collection, provides a plan for continual and strategic development, and identifies strengths in the collection.

 Selectors for the NHDB are volunteers from member libraries who can make a weekly or bi-weekly commitment to select materials to be added to the collection.
 Selectors are also required to attend an initial training meeting, and subsequent selector meetings during each year.
-Ideally, there are approximately 8 to 10 active selectors at any one time.
-If that number falls below 8, an effort will be made to recruit selectors from member libraries in geographic areas of New Hampshire not already represented by current selectors, or from libraries of a size not already represented by current selectors.
+An effort will be made to recruit a diversity of selectors from member libraries.
 Selectors for specific areas/publishers will be allocated by interest, knowledgeable expertise, and qualification.

-The Selector Coordinator is a volunteer from an NHDB member library who creates the weekly NHDB order by reviewing the selections made by Selectors.
-The Selector Coordinator works closely with the New Hampshire State Library (NHSL) Technology Resources Librarian, who serves as liaison with the digital vendors for the NHDB service, and has responsibility for staying within the current budget parameters determined by the annual dues collected by the consortium.
+The eBook Selector Coordinator is a volunteer from an NHDB member library who creates the weekly NHDB order by reviewing the selections made by Selectors.
+The eBook Selector Coordinator works closely with the New Hampshire State Library (NHSL) Technology Resources Librarian, who serves as the Audiobook Selector Coordinator and communicates with the digital vendors for the NHDB service, and has responsibility for staying within the current budget parameters determined by the annual dues collected by the consortium.
 The NHSL Technology Resources Librarian places the weekly order on behalf of the NHDB consortium.

 The NHDB consortium is funded by its member public libraries.
 Member libraries have access to the digital collaborative collection and as such, their library card-holders are authorized users.
 The community served by this collection is diverse and as such, the collection must reflect the needs, interests, and viewpoints of this large community in its entirety, taking into consideration access needs in a digital environment.

 The collection is broad, current, and popular.
-This collection is not concerned with being completely comprehensive and some subject areas are collected in greater depth than others, as a reflection of their current popularity.
+The collection may include, but is not limited to, eBooks, digital audiobooks, and digital magazines.
 The NHDB consortium aims for a balance of popular materials and provides a supplemental format to the materials already in the possession of member public libraries.
-The materials chosen support general interest in a broad range of categories.
-This collection is intended to serve the general patron instead of the researcher.
-Titles selected reflect contemporary significance instead of long-term enduring value.
+The materials chosen support general interest in a broad range of categories and reflect contemporary significance instead of long-term enduring value.

 The current focus of the collection is on popular genres in fiction.
 Non-fiction materials consist of a mixture of titles covering popular subject areas which include, but are not limited to; biographies, business, health, and historical materials.
 The collection intends to portray different viewpoints, values, philosophies, cultures, and religions in order to serve the varied statewide community.
 A variety of reading and comprehension levels are also represented in the collection, based on community need.

-The following criteria are taken into consideration when selectors are choosing materials.
+The following criteria are taken into consideration when selectors are choosing eBooks and audiobooks.
+The magazine collection is purchased as a package.
 An item need not meet all of the criteria to be selected.

 • Identified, expressed, or anticipated need in the general community